 If you go through a foreclosure in Louisiana, the foreclosure sale could result in a deficiency.
 (When the foreclosure sale price doesn't cover the balance of the borrower's mortgage debt, the difference between the total debt and the sale price is called a "deficiency.")

-In Louisiana, there are two types of judicial foreclosure processes: executory and ordinary.
-If you go through either type of foreclosure and the sale price is not enough to cover the balance of your mortgage, your lender can come after you for the "deficiency" after the foreclosure sale, but only if certain procedures are followed.
+In most states, including Louisiana, if a foreclosure sale results in a deficiency, the lender may get a "deficiency judgment" (a personal judgment) against the borrower for the deficiency amount.
+Louisiana law allows two types of judicial foreclosure processes: executory and ordinary.
+If you go through either type of foreclosure and the sale price isn't enough to cover the balance of your mortgage, your lender can come after you for the deficiency.

 In an ordinary foreclosure proceeding, the deficiency judgment is obtained as part of that action.

 Generally, when a senior lienholder forecloses, any junior liens—like second mortgages and HELOCs, among others—are also foreclosed, and those junior lienholders lose their security interest in the real estate.
 In this situation, junior lienholders are sometimes called "sold-out junior lienholders."
 But that doesn't mean you're off the hook for the money you still owe to junior lienholders.